awslabs/aws-lambda-web-adapter/README.md

 - [SpringBoot](examples/springboot)

-## Similar projects
+## Acknowledgement

-This project took inspiration from several community projects.
+This project was inspired by several community projects.

 - [re:Web](https://github.com/apparentorder/reweb)
 - [Serverlessish](https://github.com/glassechidna/serverlessish)

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This project is licensed under the Apache-2.0 License.